ISSArt-LLC/ISSArt-LLC.github.io/posts/2022-04-11-crowdsourcing-in-machine-learning.md

 Of course, in addition to the examples above Yandex.Toloka gives an ability to solve a big range of tasks:

 1. Data enrichment:
-    a) questionnaires;
+    1. questionnaires;
-    b) object search by description;
+    2. object search by description;
-    c) search for information about an object;
+    3. search for information about an object;
-    d) search for information on websites.
+    4. search for information on websites.
 2. Field tasks:
-    a) gathering offline data;
+    1. gathering offline data;
-    b) monitoring prices and products;
+    2. monitoring prices and products;
-    c) street objects control.
+    3. street objects control.

 To do these tasks you can choose the criteria for contractors: gender, age, location, level of education, languages etc.